Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

    * Set Connector - `redirectPort="9443"` (defaults to `8443`)
    * Set Server - `port="9005"` (defaults to `8005`)

-   Note that you will need to ensure that the port chosen (ie 9090) is open to the end user
+   Note that you will need to ensure that the port chosen (i.e. `9090`) is open to the end user.

 5. (If not already configured in the ACA install) - Create a `classes` directory:

    Create the path `TOMCAT_HOME/shared/classes`, if it does not already exist.

-6. Locate the `openannotate-override-placeholders.properties` file in the `Web Applications` folder of the alfresco-enterprise-viewer-package zip.
+6. Locate the `openannotate-override-placeholders.properties` file in the `Web Applications` folder of the `alfresco-enterprise-viewer-package` zip.

 7. Update the provided `openannotate-override-placeholders.properties` file: